 Think about your own communication during lockdown.
 Are any of the following statements true?

-- I have been communicating more frequently with company than I normally do
+- I have been communicating more frequently with the company than I normally do

-- Messages have focused upon our concern for employee well-being and protection
+- Messages have focused on our concern for employee well-being and protection

 - We are taking significant steps to protect employees from the pandemic, in real and visible ways